lqandtxd/komari/docs/general.md

 - The created map is saved and can be selected later.
 - Any action presets created in the detected map are saved to that map only.

+Setup steps:
+1. Navigate to the map where you wish to train.
+2. Wait for the bot to automatically detect the map.
+3. If any issues occur, refer to the [troubleshooting guide](https://github.com/sasanquaa/komari/blob/master/docs/troubleshooting.md).
+4. Click the `Create` button and assign a name (for example, use the same name as the map).
+5. Repeat the above steps for each new map you wish to train in.

 > **Note:**
 > The arcs shown are for visualization purposes only.
 They do **not** represent the actual movement path.
 However, they indicate the sequence of actions, as shown by their numbering.